 West Cork Sudbury School is built on...

-...that we are all unique learners and just need time to explore what interests us.
+...that we are all unique learners and deserve time to explore what interests and motivates us.

 We respect ourselves, others and the world around us, celebrating a diversity of abilities and interests.

-At WCSS students will have the freedom to follow their own path in learning and be given the space and opportunity to reach their full potential.
+At WCSS students will have the freedom to follow their own educational path and be given the space, time and support to reach their goals.

-The school meeting nurtures a strong sense of responsibility to meet the needs of both the school community and those of the individual.
+The school meeting nurtures a strong sense of responsibility to meet the needs of both the group and those of the individual.

 Listen to WCSS's first GRADUATE!